-All facilities are open and accessible to students during the 2020-21 academic year, subject to national and regional Covid restrictions, and we plan to run regular recreational and competitive sport and fitness activities.
+All facilities are open and accessible to students, subject to national and regional Covid restrictions, and we plan to run regular recreational and competitive sport and fitness activities.
 All activities – coaching, training, competition and recreational – are subject to prevailing Government and sport-specific guidelines.

 Student sport at Team Bath